lihr04/corel2m/README.md

-# HRL and JHU's Joint Effort on Selective Plasticity
+# CoreL2M

-This repo contains the code for comparing EWC, MAS, and SCP on the permuted MNIST task.
-In addition, I have included the code for tracking the gradients over the course of the training.
+This repo contains the code for comparing EWC, MAS, SCP with their sketched version on the permuted MNIST task.

 Below are the details:

 ## Permuted MNIST Experiment:

-* compare_mas_csh.ipynb: Comparison between CountSketch and other methods.
-(CountSketch implementation is in /csh_utils.)
+* compare_sketch_ewc(mas, scp).ipynb: Comparison between sketched method and the corresponding method.
-* compare_classic_ewc_scp_10Run.ipynb: An easy to read ipynb in which we developed the comparison between different methods.
-* compare_permutedMNIST.py: The packaged version of the previous ipynb
-* Figure_Generation_Permuted_MNIST.ipynb: Code for replicating our  paper's figure.

-## Gradient Experiments:

-In these experiments I keep track of the distribution of the absolute value of the gradient at each layer of the network.

-* Gradient_Tracking_Loss.ipynb: Gradient of cross entropy loss
-* Gradient_Tracking_MAS.ipynb: Gradient of the norm-squared of the logits
-* Gradient_Tracking_SCP.ipynb: Gradient of the inner product of a random vector from the d-dimensional (d=10) unit ball with the logits.

-The videos are also included.
+* utils/ewc(mas, scp)_utils: Implementation of original methods and the corresponding sketched methods.